OpenVPN/openvpn-build/windows-msi/README.rst

 instead on the UAC prompt.
 Now MSI having a random filename, the UAC prompt gets quite confusing.
 Therefore, we strongly encourage you to set a description in the MSI signature accurately describing the package content.

-Digital signing of EXE installer is optional, but recommended to decrease the chance Windows SmartScreen will treat our EXE installer as malware on downloads.

 Signing of ``tapctl.exe`` is mandatory as it requires elevation of privileges.